 Our team can help you combat gum disease at routine dental visits.
 If you have signs of red, swollen, or irritated gums, we can provide you with an antibacterial rinse.
 This rinse removes harmful bacteria from the teeth and gums to prevent them from multiplying.

-Scaling and root planing are effective treatments a dentist uses in tandem to eliminate plaque and bacteria.
+As patients reach more severe stages of the disease, scaling and root planing are effective treatments we use in tandem to eliminate plaque and bacteria.
 Scaling removes plaque buildup from around and even beneath the gums.
 Root planing smooths down the rough surfaces of infected tooth roots and helps combat gum recession.

 Periodontal Disease Treatment FAQs